open-telemetry/oteps/text/0098-metric-instruments-explained.md

 The `UpDown-` forms of additive instrument are not suitable for aggregating rates because the up- and down-changes in state may cancel each other.

-Non-additive instruments can be used to derive sum, meaning rate aggregation is possible when the values are non-negative.
+Non-additive instruments can be used to derive a sum, meaning rate aggregation is possible when the values are non-negative.
 There is not a standard non-additive instrument with a non-negative refinement in the standard.

 ### Defalt Aggregations